TN Live Music Fund

 How will this fund actually get funded?

 The Live Music Fund is able to receive both public and private dollars.
-Our hope is that with the right advocacy, the state will be inspired to appropriate dollars in next year’s budget to fund a pilot of this program, while a longer term public/private funding solution is pursued.
+Our hope is that with the right advocacy and coalition building, the state will be inspired to appropriate dollars in next year’s budget to fund a pilot of this program, while a longer term public/private funding solution is pursued.